Former Arkansas state senator found dead, colleague says

 The body is being transferred to a medical examiner for identification and to determine the cause of death.

-Former colleagues and friends took to social media to mourn the death of Collins-Smith.
+Former colleagues and friends took to social media to mourn her death.

 “She was a passionate voice for her people,” the Arkansas GOP wrote on Twitter, adding “We are praying for her loved ones during this difficult time.”

 “Linda was a friend who had a deep faith in God & passion for her state and nation,” Lt.
-Governor Tim Griffin of Arkansas wrote.
+Gov. Tim Griffin of Arkansas wrote.
 “She is missed.”

-Collins-Smith was first elected to the Arkansas Congress as a Democratic House member in 2010, where she served one term.
-Shortly after her election, she switched parties.
-In 2014, she was elected to the state Senate, where she served two terms before her defeat in her 2018 reelection.
+Collins-Smith, 57, was elected to the Arkansas House as a Democrat in 2010, and shortly after being elected, she switched parties.
+She served one term in the House, and in 2014 she was elected to the state Senate, where she served two terms before being defeated for re-election in 2018.
 According to her website, she was a mother and grandmother.

 Yang said he met Collins-Smith in 2010 after graduating college and getting involved in politics.
-He helped with her campaign in 2014 and also handled media for the Senator during her 2015 and 2017 terms.
+He helped with her campaign in 2014 and also handled media for her during her 2015 and 2017 terms in the state Senate.

-They kept in close contact in the years since he worked for her, Yang said.

 In 2017, Collins-Smith introduced a controversial transgender “bathroom bill” to the Arkansas Senate that would have required people to use the bathrooms that corresponds to their assigned sex.